GeoscienceAustralia/vaws/_sources/ch04_use_GUI.rst.txt

     House data tab showing connections information

 The Global tab has two tabs at the bottom: Boundary Profile and Debris, as shown in :numref:`global_tab_fig`.
 In the Boundary Profile tab, gust envelope profiles of selected wind profiles is displayed.
-Details about the gust envelop profiles can be found in :ref:`3.3 <envelope_profiles_section>`.
+Details about the gust envelope profiles can be found in :ref:`3.3 <envelope_profiles_section>`.
 In the Debris tab, parameter values for debris model listed in the debris.csv (:ref:`3.1.3 <debris.csv_section>`) is displayed.
 Note that the contents of both tabs are to be changed dynamically upon different selection of wind profile file (Wind Profiles) and debris region (Region).

 .. _global_tab_fig:
 .. figure:: _static/image/global_tab.png